 - Dog-bite statute: The dog owner is automatically liable for any injury or property damage the dog causes, even without provocation.

 - “One-bite” rule: In some states, the owner is not held liable for the first bite the dog inflicts.
 Once an animal has demonstrated vicious behavior, such as biting or otherwise displaying a “vicious propensity,” the owner can be held liable.
 Some states have moved away from the one-bite rule and hold owners responsible for any injury, regardless of whether the animal has previously bitten someone.

 - Negligence laws: The dog owner is liable if the injury occurred because he or she was unreasonably careless (negligent) in controlling the dog.

 In most states, dog owners are not liable for losses incurred by trespassers who are injured by a dog.
 However, if a dog owner is considered legally responsible for an injury to a person or property, the owner may have to reimburse the injured person for medical bills, lost wages, pain and suffering and property damage.

 Do you have questions about your specific insurance policy?
-Contact American Insurance online here or at (208) 746-9646 or to American [at] am-ins [dot] com.
+CONTACT US at American Insurance.